 The values that underlie society orientate people towards behaviours and life experiences that may or may not satisfy psychological needs and enhance well-being.
 Within our consumer society we are exposed to an average of 2000 advertising messages a day.
 Not surprisingly this onslaught of conditioning affects behaviour.
 A 2004 Visa poll found that shopping was now considered a favourite ‘pastime’ above playing sport and socializing.
 Clearly this behaviour is reinforced by government policy which for decades has been hell bent on relentlessly increasing GDP.

 It is clear that we live in an era when there is a global concentration of economic power in the hands of persons with materialistic values and that this poses a hazard to the health of our planet and ourselves.
-This needn’t always be the case and by valuing creativity, collaboration and truth over power and viagra no rx wealth we can move to a happier and healthier society.
+This needn’t always be the case and by valuing creativity, collaboration and truth over power and buying viagra without a prescription wealth we can move to a happier and healthier society.

 7. Enjoyable pursuits